wp-plugins/amazon-auto-links/readme.txt

 * Fixed: a bug that the Prefetch Category Lists option did not take effect.

 = 1.1.6 =
-* Fixed: a minor bug that an error message does not appear properly when category links cannot be retrieved.
+* Fixed: a minor bug that an error message did not appear properly when category links cannot be retrieved.
 * Added: Blacklist by title and description set in the General Settings page.

 = 1.1.5 =